vonfalk/storm-javavis/doc/03-Basic_Storm/04-Expressions.md

 This is mainly done for flexibility and extensibility.
 With this scheme it is possible to add members to classes from other places by adding something that looks like a member function without having to modify the class itself.
-A good example of this from C++ is operator overloading and io-streams.
+A good example of this from C++ is operator overloading and IO-streams.
 The `<<` operator can be overloaded from anywhere to provide new functionality to the output stream.
 Storm takes this idea and uses it for all functions.

 The indifference between `foo` and `foo()` is useful when implementing something that should look